triantonugroho/Bike-Rental-Dashboard-Using-Microsoft-Power-BI/README.md

 ### Bike Rental Dashboard Using Microsoft Power BI ###

-* Number of Bike Rental
+* Page 1 : Number of Bike Rental
   - Top 5 Rental by Age
   - Rental by Gender
   - Rental by Time